 A common mistake that rooking DUI Lawyers make when handling a case such as yours is that they do not file the appeal of the administrative suspension quickly enough.
 They wait until the first pretrial to bring up the issue and then it is too late.
 At Patituce & Associates both partners are former prosecutors, meaning we understand how important it is to file the appropriate documents in the correct amount of time.

 There is another side to this though that you need to be aware of.
 Even if we are successful in obtaining your privileges through the ALS appeal you might still have your license suspended later in the proceedings if your case is not handled in the right way or if you are eventually convicted of an OVI.
-It is important to speak with an attorney that has significant experience handling these types of cases.
+It is important to speak with an attorney that has significant experience handling DUI arrests.

 Call (440) 471-7784 for your free consultation.

-If you have been charged with an OVI give me, Joe Patituce, a call at (440) 471-7784 for a free consultation regarding your case.
+If you have been charged with an OVI in Cleveland, Ohio, give me- Joe Patituce- a call at (440) 471-7784 for a free consultation regarding your case.
 The call is free and you have no obligation.
-If I agree to take your case on I would be honored to be your Cleveland DUI Attorney.
+If I agree to take your case on I would be honored to be your Cleveland, Ohio DUI Attorney.